 The parents of Australian citizens, Australian permanent residents or eligible New Zealand citizens are allowed to live, work and study in Australia for up to 2 years under the subclass 173 visa.
-The visa holder can apply for the permanent parent visa subclass 143 in a span of 2 years.
-The Immigration Law Firms in Sydney remind applicants that the temporary subclass 173 visa is not a prerequisite for the permanent subclass 143 visa.
-The visa application and lodgement can be done onshore or offshore, but, it is necessary for the applicant to be offshore when the visa is granted.
+The visa holder can apply for the Permanent Parent visa subclass 143 in a span of 2 years.
+The Immigration law firms in Sydney remind applicants that the Temporary subclass 173 visa is not a prerequisite for the Permanent subclass 143 visa.
+The visa application and lodgement can be done onshore or offshore, but it is necessary for the applicant to be offshore when the visa is granted.

 A sponsor is required for every Temporary Contributory Parent Visa Application.
-Generally, it could be the applicant’s child (or child’s spouse or de facto partner) except for an applicant’s who is under the age of 18.
+Generally, it could be the applicant’s child (or child’s spouse or de facto partner) except for an applicant’s child who is under the age of 18.
 In such conditions, the relative or guardian of the child, the cohabiting spouse of legal age (18 and above), a relative of the cohabiting spouse, can be the sponsor if the child is not yet 18 years old or in a community organisation.

 A medical examination and a police check from all countries visited and lived in for 12 months or more are required for the applicants in order to meet the health and character requirements.

-A signed Australian Values Statement that confirms the applicant’s adherence to the laws of Australia and respect to the Australian way of life will be required from the applicant.
+A signed Australian Values Statement, that confirms the applicant’s adherence to the laws of Australia and respect to the Australian way of life, will be required from the applicant.

 Additionally, any outstanding debts to the Australia government must be repaid, or the applicant prior to the visa grant should negotiate a schedule for repayment.